AlirezaKamyab/ProjectEuler/README.md

 I really like it if you can tell me if I did something wrong or there is any other way to find the solution
 * alirezakamyab19@gmail.com
 ## About `Projecteuler`
-It one of the best websites to challange your programming and algorithm designing ability.
+It is one of the best websites to challange your programming and algorithm designing ability.
 The website has more than 700 problems with different difficulties. *What I like about the website is its simplicity in design and convinience*.
 One of the good things about it is that not like the most websites designed for the same reason, it is completely free.